 Remove the hoop from the machine and flip it over.
 The tape another piece of decorative vinyl onto the back of the stabilizer, covering the entire stitching area.
 Tape around all four sides.
 Trim the connector strings before taping down the vinyl.

 Return the hoop to the machine and start stitching the next round.

 Now the stitching is done!
 Simply tear the vinyl from the hoop and start trimming around the outside edge of the snowflake.
 But be careful!
 You will need to trim the front piece of vinyl and back piece of vinyl separately around the top so that you don’t cut off the loop.

 The final step is to trim away the top vinyl layer within the circle to expose the picture underneath.
 It might seem tricky, but it’s actually not.
 I simply insert a seam ripper through the top layer of vinyl.
 I make a cut just large enough to insert my appliqué scissors.
 Then, I gently trim away the vinyl.

 Like these?
 Good news!
-The file is available for free in my free embroidery design resource library!
-Subscribe, download and enjoy!
+The file is available on my site.

 Helpful Shopping Links